JustinR17/wzcl-scripts/Documentation/README.md

 3. Add the substitution to the `Substitutions` tab.

+**NOTE: the template name MUST be spelled the exact same way or else scripts will break.**

 ![Substitutions after subs](./imgs/2-1-3.png)

 4. Update the player name in the relevant `DATA_X` tab.